dashcommunity/guides/README.md

-# guides
+# Guides
+##### About this repository

-Technical guides for carrying out dash-related tasks
+This repository contains guides for carrying out dash-related tasks